QilinCloud/QilinCloud/README.md

 ## How to get started

 We have created a new documentation site for the API, which can be found at [documentation.api.qilin.cloud](https://documentation.api.qilin.cloud/).
 We’ll continue to add new content.
-If you are looking for specific documentation or have feedback, feel free to [create an issue](https://github.com/QilinCloud/api/issues/new/choose).

 ### Useful links to get started